Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: -colored polyhedra and their coverings

-By~\ref{loop} in Definition~\ref{def:polyhedron}, we can divide a $G$-colored $n$-polyhedron into $G$-colored $n$-simplices, considering orientation.
-Furthermore any loop along edges of simplices also represents a group relation.
-In fact, the decomposition of a $G$-colored $n$-polyhedron represents an $n$-chain in $\Z BG_\ast$.
-For example, a decomposition of the previous $G$-colored $2$-polyhedron represents a $2$-chain in $\Z BG_2$ which is $[a,b]+[ab,c]-[ab,c]-[b,a]-[bd^{-1},d]+[d,bd^{-1}]$, considering a choice of an orientation:
+By virtue of~\ref{loop} in Definition~\ref{def:polyhedron}, a $G$-colored $n$-polyhedron can be decomposed into $G$-colored $n$-simplices, taking into account orientation.
+Moreover, any loop formed by edges of the simplices represents a group relation.
+In fact, the decomposition of a $G$-colored $n$-polyhedron corresponds to an $n$-chain in $\Z BG_\ast$.
+For instance, the decomposition of the aforementioned $G$-colored $2$-polyhedron corresponds to a $2$-chain in $\Z BG_2$, given by $[a,b]+[ab,c]-[ab,c]-[b,a]-[bd^{-1},d]+[d,bd^{-1}]$, where the choice of orientation is implicit.

-In abuse of notation, for a $G$-colored $n$-polyhedron $P$, we denote a decomposition of $P$ or the corresponding $n$-chain in $\Z BG_\ast$ by the same $P$.
-Since $G$-colored polyhedra represent chains in $\Z BG_\ast$, we can define a concept corresponding to a cycle.
+As an abuse of notation, we use the symbol $P$ to refer to both a $G$-colored $n$-polyhedron and its corresponding decomposition or $n$-chain in $\Z BG_\ast$.
+Keeping in mind that $G$-colored polyhedra represent chains in $\Z BG_\ast$, we can define a concept that is analogous to a cycle in the chain complex.